buehler/dotnet-operator-sdk/SECURITY.md

 The KubeOps team and community take security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security vulnerability, please use the [GitHub Security Advisory "Report a Vulnerability" tab](https://github.com/ewassef/dotnet-operator-sdk/security/advisories/new).
+To report a security vulnerability, please use the [GitHub Security Advisory "Report a Vulnerability" tab](https://github.com/buehler/dotnet-operator-sdk/security/advisories/new).

-Alternatively, you can report a security vulnerability by emailing the project maintainers at [INSERT PROJECT SECURITY EMAIL ADDRESS].
+Alternatively, you can report a security vulnerability by [opening a new issue](https://github.com/buehler/dotnet-operator-sdk/issues/new) with the title prefixed with '[SECURITY]'.

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: